-Dachshunds want to sleep in your bed, not their’s.
+Dachshunds want to sleep in your bed, not their own.
 It doesn’t matter how soft or expensive their doggie bed is, they want to burrow way under the covers and sleep next to you.

-My husband claims that dachshunds plant themselves right up against us to steal our heat, because they love to be warm and cozy.
-I don’t mind letting Eko sleep in my bed once in a while, but it can’t go on every night…because for being a little dog, he is a major bed hog.
+My husband claims that Dachshunds plant themselves right up against us to steal our heat because they love to be warm and cozy.
+I don’t mind letting my mini dachshund, Eko, sleep in my bed with me once in a while.
+But, it can’t go on every night because Dachshunds are major bed hogs.

 You Can’t Live Without Them

 It is Really Really Hard when you lose a Dachshund.
-Despite the humorous challenges along the way, life just doesn’t feel the same without them around.
+Despite the humorous Dachshund facts mentioned above, life will never feel the same without them around.

 Dachshund owners stay Dachshund owners for life because it is the only dog breed they will ever need.

 Dachshunds are the most dedicated and loving companions on four little legs.
 Cherish each and every day!
 That is the best Dachshund owner’s advice I can give to you.